Topic: Employee Recognition

 Employee-to-leader recognition

 Recognition should flow both ways between leaders and employees.
 This brings us to the third essential type of recognition: employee-to-leader.
-This is when teammates recognise and appreciate their immediate leaders for their help and great work.
+This is when teammates recognize and appreciate their immediate leaders for their help and great work.

 Why leaders need appreciation too